citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/tickets/ticket-management.md

    -  **Request Parent (Sub-Request)**: subscriber's parent ticket number;

-   -  **Request Parent: The service **ticket parent number of the related ticket that had the data described;
+   -  **Request Parent**: The service ticket parent number of the related ticket that had the data described;

    -  **Solution Category**: solution description given when you terminate a